agsb/milliForth-6502/README.md

 Two essentially different CPUs, a 16-bit x86 based on complex registers and opcodes, and a 8-bit 6502 using page zero as registers and page one as hardware stack.

+## Coding

-Coding for minimal size, not for best performance:
+Coding for minimal size, not for best performance.

 _14/11/2023_ code for 6502 sized to 624 bytes.

-_16/11/2023_ code for 6502 sized to 555 bytes.
+_16/11/2023_ code for 6502 sized to 555 bytes. (wrong count)

+_20/11/2023 rebuild the github repo without fork from original milliForth[^1]

+_20/11/2023 code for 6502 sized to 595 bytes, some good tips from Peter Ferrie <peter.ferrie@gmail.com>

 ## Language